Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 Welcome to Azure Content Moderator service v2 Private Preview!

 The Azure Content Moderator API is a cognitive service that checks text, image and video content for material that is potentially offensive, risky, or otherwise undesirable.
-In the upcoming v2 private preview, we are going to introduce a reboot of ACM, which lets developers and data scientists use new SOTA text, image, audio video and multi-modal models to make the applications using the new AI generative models by OpenAI (like GPT-X, Dall-E 2 and Codex, which powers GitHub Copilot) and Microsoft products safe to use.
-The new models are not only good at making AIs safe, but they are also targeted at User Generated Content on social media, game chat room and forum...
+In the upcoming v2 private preview, we are going to introduce a reboot of Azure Content Moderator, which lets developers and data scientists use new state of the art text, image, audio video and multi-modal models to make the applications using the new AI generative models by OpenAI (like GPT-X, Dall-E 2 and Codex, which powers GitHub Copilot) and Microsoft products safe to use.
+The new models are not only good at making AIs safe, but they are also targeted at user generated content on social media, game chat rooms,  forums, etc.

-**In the Sept 2023 release, APIs to detect harm content in text are the release focus.**
+**In the Sept 2023 release, APIs to detect harmful content in text are the focus of the release release.**

 ##  📒 Overview

 This documentation site is structured into following sections

-- **How the Content Moderator works** contain instructions for using the service in more general ways.
+- **How Content Moderator works** contain instructions for using the service in more general ways.

 - **Concepts** provide in-depth explanations of the service categories.
 - **Sample Code** are sample request using the cURL, Python,C# and Java.